yaydede/yaydede/_pages/toolbox.md

 ### R Bootcamp for Data Analytics

-[R Bootcamp](https://yaydede.github.io/Bootcamp_book/) is an online book (<https://yaydede.github.io/Bootcamp_book/>) covers basics to learn R for Data Science.
+[R Bootcamp](https://yaydede.github.io/Bootcamp_book/) is an online book that covers basics to learn R for Data Science.
 It is a companion book of [Toolbox](https://yaydede.github.io/ToolShed/).
-It also has a R package, `RBootcamp`, containing the interactive exercises for each chapter.
+It also has an R package, `RBootcamp`, containing the interactive exercises for each chapter.